When infants grow and reach the toddler stage, the causes of their crying varies, changing their crying behavior.

 It occurs in old toddlers whose sleeping schedule remained the same even as they need less sleep with age.

-Some parents keep the same sleeping schedule they had set previously even when the toddler needs less sleep time.
-For instance, sleep schedules that were set at age one may be too long to sleep at age three.
+Some parents keep the same sleeping schedule previously, even when the toddler needs less sleep time.
+For instance, sleep schedules set at age one may be too long to sleep at age three.

 How You Can Help If Your Toddler Wakes Up Crying Every Morning

 As a parent, you can actively help your toddler cope with difficult mornings by applying these tips.
 Use these tips if your toddler wakes up crying every morning.